Winter storm cripples New Mexico, Colorado as disaster emergencies issued

 FOX WEATHER IS YOUR WINTER STORM HQ

 New Mexico's largest electricity provider, Power New Mexico, reported that the storm caused widespread power outages across the state on Thursday.
-According to the company's outage map, at least 43 thousand customers had been impacted by the afternoon.
-Many of those outages did not have timetables for restoration.
+According to the company's outage map, at least 43 thousand customers had been impacted by that afternoon.
+Some of those outages have been restored, more than eight thousand customers are still in the dark as of Friday morning.

 HOW TO WATCH FOX WEATHER

-The Denver metro area experienced a lull in accumulation on Thursday, but conditions are expected to further deteriorate from Thursday into Saturday as the storm moves back north, with the heaviest snow expected Friday night.
+The Denver metro area experienced a lull in accumulation on Thursday, but conditions are expected to further deteriorate from Thursday into Saturday as the storm moves back north.
+The heaviest snow is expected Friday night.

 Loading...